By Chris Dunmire | Posted 7/23/25 | Updated 8/9/25

 The place where subtracted, reduced, and rounded numbers end up.

-funmire is a mononymous humorist and driving force behind the Creativity Portal web site. …
+Chris Dunmire is an imaginative being and humorist and the driving force behind the Creativity Portal web site. …